 Chinese imports of fasteners decreased by 30% during the first half of 2020, largely due to the impacts of COVID 19 and the demand for manufactured goods.
 The U.S. is entering what most would categorize as the second wave of Covid-19 which could imply a significant impact on the economy.
 With high unemployment rates and an overall unsteady economy, Americans are postponing frivolous purchases which include the investment of new cars.
-Renegotiations of Chinese tariffs could be one of the first items on the new president's agenda, or we could see a continuation of the Chinese trade wars well into 2021.
+To make matters more interesting, (at the writing of this article) the U.S was weeks away from one of the most important presidential elections of modern-day history and the outcome could greatly impact trade.
+Renegotiations of Chinese tariffs could be one of the first items on a new president's agenda, or we could see a continuation of the Chinese trade wars well into 2021.
 It is all very unpredictable, but one thing is certain: U.S automobile plants are continuing mass production and the demand for imported auto parts from foreign manufacturers continues.